alazaroc/blog-web-code/_posts/2022-03-20-how-to-add-ci-cd-to-my-cdk-project.md

 You have done a lot of manual work, and the first improvement you can **automate** is the definition of the build process itself.

-You need to update in the CodeBuild project the buildspec configuration of the project, choose `Use a buildspec file` and click to <kbd>Update buildspec</kbd>.
+You need to update in the CodeBuild project the buildspec configuration of the project, select `Use a buildspec file` and click to <kbd>Update buildspec</kbd>.

 Now **when the pipeline runs it will look for the buildspec file inside the code** (in the root folder).
 You have configured the CodeBuild service but you don't have the buildspec.yml file added to your code yet.

-Next, you must to add the buildspec.yml file with the same content you provided in the online editor to update the build commands in the code.
+Next, you must add the buildspec.yml file with the same content you provided in the online editor to update the build commands in the code.
 [More information about buildspec file](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html#build-spec-ref-name-storage){:target="_blank"}

 In the following image, you can see the VSCode IDE and the new <kbd>buildspec.yml</kbd> file with the same content as before.